 Next up, all that shopping will make you thirsty but put away that water bottle and head over to one of the coolest wine bars in Paris – Le Baron Rouge.
-Choose from an immense selection of wines by the glass, that are about half of what you’ll pay at a restaurant, or maybe even fill up your bottle straight from the barrel.
+Choose from an immense selection of wines by the glass, that is about half of what you’ll pay at a restaurant, or maybe even fill up your bottle straight from the barrel.
 Don’t be shy and try a small aperitif to go along with your wine – it’s the neighborhood thing to do!

-After a refreshing glass of rosé, we headed south, passing just under Coulée verte René-Dumont – also known as Promenade Planteé.
+After a refreshing glass of rosé, we headed south, passing just under Coulée Verte René-Dumont – also known as Promenade Planteé.
 This is an old elevated railway line that hasn’t been used for ages.
 It’s been converted to a pedestrian walkway lined with trees that runs all the way to the eastern edge of Paris and views of some interesting architecture.

 The happiest street in Paris

 Our next stop was in one of the most beautiful spots in all of Paris, one that I am not sure too many visitors know about.
 On the map, there’s nothing special about rue Cremieux – but this tiny street seems to be straight out of some Caribbean island or perhaps Brazil.
-Bright pastel colored homes line a narrow cobblestone lane and when the sun shines – it’s just the happiest street in town!
+Bright pastel-colored homes line a narrow cobblestone lane and when the sun shines – it’s just the happiest street in town!
 Surprisingly, there weren’t any tourists when we came here over the weekend, just residents reading the weekend papers in the sun.

 We didn’t buy all those goodies at the Aligre Market for nothing – it was time for the weekend picnic.
 From rue Cremieux, we walked to the Port de l’Arsenal and grabbed a spot beneath the shade for our picnic lunch.
 That olive bread we bought in the market is just so damn good, especially with some olive spread inside (tapenade).
 This area used to be a water barrier around the Bastille prison but is now a marina and a popular weekend spot.